nlp-tlp/redcoat/README.md

 ## How to install

-First, ensure [Mongodb](https://www.mongodb.com/download-center) is installed.
-Open a new terminal window, and run Mongodb:
+First, ensure [Mongodb](https://www.mongodb.com/download-center/community) is installed.
+On the Community Server page, download version 4.2.4 for your operating system (Windows x64, MSI for most users).
+Once it has been installed, open a new terminal window, and run Mongodb:

     $ mongod